 - 1 cup freshly-squeezed lemon juice

-- 1 cup freshly-squeezed orange juice
+- 1 cup freshly-squeezed orange juice (optional but nice)

 - In a small sauce pan, bring sugar and water to a boil, stirring constantly.